-The amazing coaches have helped me grow as an athlete inside the gym.
-When I arrived at CFA in late 2015, I had been feeling a bit "stuck" and unable to push past certain weights.
+The amazing coaches have helped me grow as an athlete.
+When I arrived at CFA in late 2015, I had been feeling a bit "stuck.”
 With gentle corrections in a safe environment, I've lifted more weight than I ever thought possible.

 13. Do you have any motivational thoughts or suggestions for folks just getting started at CF

 You are fit enough.
 You don't need to get in shape to get started.
-In every class there are people lifting PVC pipes next to people lifting barbells with 300#.
-Everything is scaleable, flexible, and tailored to your ability level.
+In every class there are people lifting PVC pipes next to people lifting barbells.
+Everything is scaleable, flexible, and tailored to your level.

 Everyone has their own strengths.
 Some days you'll be near the top of the leaderboard, other days you'll be dead last.
 It doesn't matter.
 What matters is that you're taking care of your body.
 Stay humble and have fun.